repairman29/mythseeker2/PROJECT_STATUS_UPDATE.md

 ✅ **CI/CD:** Automated deployment pipeline
 ✅ **Component Library:** Production-ready UI components
 ✅ **Service Layer:** Real Firebase and AI integrations
+✅ **Authentication:** Firebase API key configured and working

-**The foundation is solid.
-We're 85% complete with the hardest work done.
-The remaining 15% is primarily integration and testing.**
+**The foundation is solid and authentication is working!
+We're 90% complete with the hardest work done.
+The remaining 10% is primarily testing and deployment optimization.**

 ---